 The 2017 R.C.
 Burdick Surveys directly conflict with the 2014 R.C.
 Burdick Survey.

-For example, the 3rd 2017 R.C.
-Burdick Survey includes the notation “bldg. lot 2 over-lap on northwest and southwest corners of Beach Graffiti” when the 2014 R.C.
-Burdick provides just the opposite.
+For example, the 1st 2017 R.C.
+Burdick Survey did not show any encroachment from either building, the 3rd 2017 R.C.
+Burdick Survey includes the notation “bldg. lot 2 over-lap on northwest and southwest corners of Beach Graffiti” and the 2014 R.C.
+Burdick Survey provides just the opposite.

 Hans and R.C.
+Burdick have created multiple surveys for the same property line coming to grossly divergent conclusions.

+Hans and R.C.
 Burdick have a duty to exercise the degree of knowledge, skill and judgment ordinarily possessed and used by the average surveyor in the profession.

 Hans and R.C.
-Burdick failed to comply with the applicable statutory and/or professional standard of care by reaching two grossly divergent conclusions between the 2014 R.C.
+Burdick failed to comply with the applicable statutory and/or professional standard of care by reaching multiple grossly divergent conclusions between the 2014 R.C.
 Burdick Survey and 2017 R.C.
 Burdick Surveys.

 Hans and Burdick knew or should have known that the survey they prepared for 641 Arnold should have remained consistent with the 2014 R.C.
 Burdick Survey.